BenAlderfer/hanibot/README.md

 # Hanibot

-This bot welcomes new users to the RBC discord server, tells them the rules, and provides helpful links.
+This bot welcomes new users to the RBC YA discord server, tells them the rules, and provides helpful links.
 It also has some admin tools.

 ## Setup